ocaml/opam/README.md

 If you are developing OPAM, you may enable developer features by including the `--enable-developer-mode` parameter with `./configure`.

+Developer features are controlled by setting additional environment variables:

+* `DEVELOPER_CACHE` - specifies the location of a directory to use for storing all downloaded files.
+This directory must exist or OPAM will ignore the setting.
+See the code for really_download in src/repository/opamDownload.ml for more details on how this feature operates.

 ## Compiling without OCaml

 `make cold` is provided as a facility to compile OCaml, then bootstrap opam.